 E70: Intellectual Property Policy

-Accordingly, this Policy seeks to recognize such achievements; to provide advice and assistance to faculty, staff, and students; to promote a clear understanding of legal relationships; and to realize and optimize the benefits of potentially valuable intellectual property to the creators as well as to the University.
+Accordingly, this Policy seeks to recognize such achievements; to provide advice and assistance to faculty, staff, and students; to promote a clear understanding of legal relationships; and to realize and optimize the benefits of potentially valuable intellectual property to the creators as well as to UNM.
 A feature of this Policy is to encourage creators to perform key roles in the utilization of intellectual property.

 This summary of the Intellectual Property Policy is intended only as an aid to reading the Policy.
 Wording in the summary should not be relied upon as a substitute for the Policy.

 1. The Policy applies to all UNM faculty, staff, and students, hereafter referred to as creators.
 (See Article 1.)

 2. UNM's commitment to teaching and research is primary, and the right and obligation of creators to disseminate research results for scholarly purposes takes precedence over the commercialization of Scholarly/Artistic and Technological Works.

 3. Faculty members working with students on research projects must inform students in advance of the terms of this Policy and of any obligations of nondisclosure or confidentiality.

 4. All inventions, tangible research results, and artistic and literary works are subject to this Policy and to federal and state laws and regulations governing intellectual property.
 (See Sections 2.2 and 2.3.)

 5. All Scholarly/Artistic Works are owned by creators unless they were created with substantial directed investment of UNM facilities or funds or capitalize on affiliation with UNM.
 (See Section 2.2.)

 6. Technological Works (inventions and tangible research results) that are owned by UNM under this Policy are: